DheerajRamKalava/ai-agent-paper-summarizer/README.md

 ## Demo (Google Colab)

-For a quick demo without local setup:
+For a quick demo without local setup (or) take a look at the Demo Pictures in folder "Demo" in the repository:

 1. Open Colab and run all setup cells
 2. Get ngrok token from https://dashboard.ngrok.com/signup